De Anza College: The Flint Center for the Performing Arts

 The Flint Center is De Anza's main theater, seating about 2,400 people, and hosts concerts, Broadway shows, dance and speaking events.
 Each year, De Anza invites several celebrities and dignitaries for public speaking engagements.
 Construction began in 1968 and the building was dedicated in 1971 as the Calvin C. Flint Center for the Performing Arts, named after the District Superintendent and first Chancellor, The Flint Center also has classrooms and was home to the Film and TV department in its early years.

-Steve Jobs introduced the original Macintosh in a 1984 press conference (which was recreated in 2015 for the movie Steve Jobs) and the iMac in 1998.
+Steve Jobs introduced the original Macintosh in a January 1984 press conference in the center (which was recreated in 2015 for the movie Steve Jobs) and the iMac in 1998.
+In January 1985, Jobs came back to Flint Center to introduce the LaserWriter laser printer and its built-in PostScript technology, which launched the desktop publishing revolution of the 1980s.

 The Foothill DeAnza Board has voted to close the Flint Center and tear it down.
 The last event in the facility was June 22, 2019.

 Euphrat Museum of Art

 The mission of the Euphrat Museum of Art is to stimulate creativity and an interest in art among audiences of all ages.